Fairlay/Bitcoin-Betting/README.md

     		// SettlementReversed,    Exchange,            Withdrawal,            Deposit,            CurrencyIssuing,
 		// Burn,            DirectDebit,            Penalty,         Staking
 		// In Order to burn funds, you need to pass the value 10 (Burn)
-  //  "Chain" : 0  //Only Applicable for Burning Transactions you may set the Chain.
-0: Ethereum.
+  //  "Chain" : 0  // Only Applicable for Burning Transactions to set the chain the funds are released.
+Default 0 Ethereum.

     "NodeID": 1,
     "Amount": 10.5,  // Amount